cmcntsh/PoWeRWritingGradStudents/README.md

 ### Divide a Paper into Sections

 * If it has not been done already, you may find it beneficial to divide your paper into specific sections and understand the content that should be included in each section.
+* Create an outline based on the required sections.

 ### Evaluating Evidence